Davphla/awesome-epitech/CONTRIBUTING.md

 Avoid subjective term if possible, and if there's explain what it is about.

-You must also add a link to the official repository of your addition.
+For tools, you must add a link to the official repository.
 If you want to add a anything, please follow the following template:

 ```markdown